MarkMakies/Glyph-Generator/readme.md

 ## How to Use
 ### Step-by-Step Guide
 1. **Create Random Glyphs**:
-   - Use `create-random-glyphs.py` to generate up to 1,000,000 random glyphs.
+   - Use `create-random-glyphs.py` to generate random glyphs ( created 1,000,000 at a time).
 These glyphs are initially created in a 16x16 B/W format, upscaled to 128x128 RGB JPGs.

 2. **Optionally Generate Glyphs from Fonts**:
    - Use `create-unicode-glyphs.py` to extract glyphs from system-installed fonts.
 The glyphs are created on a 14x14 grid with a 1-cell black padding around the edges (16x16 canvas).
+   - I suggest using the NotoSans, it covers nearly all languages and scripts, it's open-source and free, cross-platform and widely avaialble.
+   - If you use then for training, choose those you like the look of.

 3. **Randomly Rename Files**:
    - Use `file-random-rename.py` to randomize file names.
-This is particularly useful to ensure glyphs appear in a random order when generating proof sheets.
+This is particularly useful to ensure glyphs appear in a random order when generating proof sheets later.

 4. **Train the ML Model**:
+   - Start with manually classified images (you can use `manual-classify.py` to help with this):
+     - At least 1,000 "good" glyphs (e.g., from font-based generation).
+     - At least 1,000 "bad" glyphs (e.g., random glyphs), as less than 1% of these will be good you can just copy and paste.
    - Use `train.py` to train a machine learning model.
-Start with manually classified images (you can use `manual-classify.py` to help with this):
-     - At least 1,000 "good" glyphs (e.g., from font-based generation).
-     - At least 1,000 "bad" glyphs (e.g., random glyphs).
    - Train the model with low epochs (e.g., 3) to avoid overfitting.
-   - Save the trained model
    - check result charts to ensure validation accuracy is good.
+If it starts dropping lower ephocs value, if it is still increasing you can increase epochs.

 5. **Classify Glyphs Automatically**:
    - Use `auto-classify-directory.py` to classify glyphs based on the trained model.
 Glyphs are moved into "good" or "bad" directories based on a classification threshold (e.g., 99% probability).